With approximately 450 attorneys, Fried Frank is hardly a

 Fried Frank traces its history to the turn of the twentieth

 Growing from its roots in New York City's German-Jewish business

-community, the firm went on to establish itself in the
+community, the firm established itself in the nation's capital,

-partners Walter Fried,

-Hans J. Frank, Sam Harris, Sargent Shriver

-and Leslie Jacobson
+Hans J. Frank, Sam Harris, Sargent Shriver, and Leslie Jacobson

 were all on the masthead.
 The partners had uniformly impressive

 resumes-with expertise ranging from tax to real estate to

 securities-and brought a dedication to civic causes.
 Sargent

 Shriver, for instance, is known for serving as the first director

-of the Peace Corps under President John F.
+of the Peace Corps under President John F. Kennedy (who was his

 Fried Frank is the go-to firm for a wide variety of clients and